 Most people enjoy gardening, as it can be relaxing and fun to do.
-However, in order to ensure that you will be able to grow healthy and strong plants, you will have to look into how you can get rid of chemicals as much as possible.
+However, in order to ensure that you will be able to grow healthy and strong plants, you will have to look into how you can get rid of chemicals as much as possible and create a chemical free garden.
 Most pesticides will have a negative impact on the things you want to grow, and on the environment as well.

 Grow Local Plants

 Whether you want to create a lovely garden with many colourful flowers and shrubbery or if you wish to have a garden with plenty of vegetables and fruit to go around, you need to choose local plants.
 Avoid using exotic greenery as it will require more care, and in some cases chemicals which could be poisonous.
 Moreover, local plants and your lawn are already impervious to the climate changes in the local environment.

 Control Pests in a Natural Way